tiangolo/angular-docker-multi-stage-example/README.md

 Here's how to deploy an [Angular](https://angular.io/) app with [Docker](https://www.docker.com/), building it with [Node.js](https://nodejs.org) as you would do locally, but end up with a thin and efficient [Nginx](https://nginx.org/) image, with just the compiled code.
 Ready for production.

-To achieve that, you can use Docker "multi-stage builds".
+To achieve that, you can use [Docker "multi-stage builds"](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
 That will allow you to first build your Angular app inside a (possibly huge) Node JS Docker container that is later discarded in favor of a thin Nginx image with just your compiled app.
 And your final image will be as thin as the latest layer (Nginx).

 Here you will also see how to use that technique but still support [Angular CLI](https://github.com/angular/angular-cli) [environments](https://github.com/angular/angular-cli/wiki/build#build-targets-and-environment-files).

 All this removes the need for complex building scripts or the need to add your built app to git (your `dist` directory).

+This could also be adapted to any compiled front end framework like [React](https://reactjs.org/).
+But the main tricks you need are all below.

 ## TL;DR: